SANTA CLARA VALLEY – 1964

 “The valley is a big place,” mother reminded.
 “I’m sure some of the orchards will remain.
 People will always have to eat.
 And the south valley is still unbuilt upon at least.”

-John took another drag off his cigarette as he wandered away further from the house.
+John wandered away further from the house as he took another drag off his cigarette.
 “So what do I do now?”

 “We didn’t think you’d be back anytime soon,” mother replied.
 “We were even figuring you’d end up settling some place else.
 You always were restless,” she recalled maternally.